ONSgeo/sdg-15-1-1/README.md

 ### Considerations

-- The methodology of this indicator calcualtion is based upon assumed inpout data formats (see methodology).
+- The methodology of this indicator calculation is based upon assumed input data formats (see methodology).
 If better input data is found in an alternative format, methodology may need to be adjusted accordingly.
-- The definition of what consistute a forest is variable across countries and may cause discrepancies in this calcualtion.
+- The definition of what constitutes a forest is variable across countries and may cause discrepancies in this calculation.
-- Standard Area Measurements and other land cover estimates do not usually account for land relief and therefore come with an inherrent degree of inaccuracy.
+- Standard Area Measurements and other land cover estimates do not usually account for land relief and therefore come with an inherent degree of inaccuracy.
 - Please consult the [UN indicator requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-15-01-01.pdf) for further considerations.

 ### Future work

-- The input data and methodolofy should be comprehsivenly compared against [UN specified requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-15-01-01.pdf) wehn considering improvements.
+- The input data and methodology should be comprehensively compared against [UN specified requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-15-01-01.pdf) when considering improvements.
 -  As you might be able to tell, this was our first go at a reproducible calculation for an SDG indicator and there are a couple of rookie mistakes.
-The most annoying is perhaps that the column containing the land cover of interest is specified in the scipt as "woodland" and this is not set to be modifiable within the user parameters.
+The most annoying is perhaps that the column containing the land cover of interest is specified in the script as "woodland" and this is not set to be modifiable within the user parameters.
 If the land cover of interest is not "Woodland" (perhaps it's recorded instead as "Forest") this will need to be modified within `sdg_15_1_1_src/sdg_15_1_1.py`.
+Please consider using a similar structure to that found in SDG-11-3-1 where these problems have been accounted for.

 #### Authors